 Due to the nature of construction industry finances – large sum invoices and slow turnover – it can be tough finding quality construction invoice factoring in the UK.
 Most factoring companies view the construction industry as one where small business construction firms don’t get paid quickly enough to warrant short term financing.

-You will only find a handful of construction invoice factoring companies throughout the UK because let’s face it; factoring is one of the most short-term financing options available.
+You will only find a handful of construction invoice finance companies throughout the UK because let’s face it; factoring is one of the most short-term financing options available.

 Don’t lose hope because one of the best invoice factoring companies, Ignite Business Group, is ready and willing to help your company with small business invoice factoring.